Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Methods

 \section{Methods}

-An overview of our approach is presented in Fig.~\ref{fig:Diagram}, mainly consisting of three parts: structure prior reconstruction, deep iterative refinement, and texture appearance tuning.
+An overview of our approach is shown in Fig.~\ref{fig:Diagram}, mainly consisting of three parts: structural prior reconstruction, deep iterative refinement, and textural appearance tuning.
 The details are elaborated in the following subsections.